I-Dont-Remember/site/content/blog/stop-looking-for-shortcuts-just-do-the-work.md

 +++
 categories = ["Personal Development"] date = 2022-04-13T04:00:00Z
-description = ""
-draft = true
-images = []
-tags = []
-title = "Stop looking for shortcuts & just do the work"
+description = "There's only so much time you can spend looking for shortcuts or trying to learn more before you need to buckle down and get your hands dirty." draft = false images = [] tags = [] title = "Stop Looking for Shortcuts & Just Do the Work"

 +++
 As someone who easily gets caught up in research & over-analyzing how to do new things, I need to hear this every other day.